rcmcooperative/community-mapping/README.md

 8. [Kumu presentation slide text](./kumu-descriptions.md)

 These files aren't used, but are kept for future reference!
 1. [Conda environment for running the python](./kumu-env.yml) - I just used the TTW one in the end :)
 2. [Code to convert sharepoint downloads to *json* kumu structure](./sharepoint-to-kumu-json.py) - played with this when i was struggling to upload the xlsx to kumu.
 Turns out it didn't like the ID variable which sharepoint creates (kumu creates its own) and it was causing a clash.
 This was resolved by deleting the sharepoint ID.
 This bug was fixed after chatting to folks on kumu slack and some exchanges with the developers :).
 3. [pptx I used to develop the kumu cover images](./images-dev.pptx)
 4. [Code to compare the list of slack users downloded to those I'd added with a "slack" interaction](./compare-list-slack-sharepoint.py) - This was used when I was making sure I'd added everyone with slack interaction

+# LICENSE
+- Code is released on an MIT license.
+- Documentation is released on a CC-BY-4.0 license